 AHCCCS does not require ARP directed payments to be reported as a Federal award for reporting in the providers Schedule of Expenditure of Federal Awards (SEFA), as the directed payments are funded by Title XIX (CFDA 93.778).
-However, ARP funding and expenditures from other sources, such as block grant funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) (e.g., CFDA 93.958, 93.959) does need to be reported on the SEFA as required in your organization Financial reporting.
+However, ARP funding and expenditures from other sources, such as block grant funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) (e.g., CFDA 93.958, 93.959) does need to be reported on the SEFA as required by your organization's financial reporting.